How to get touch with us over the festive period

 Squatters then have 24 hours to leave the property and must stay away from it for 12 months.
 This will effectively negate any chance of them applying for adverse possession, as it is seen as an interruption of their occupancy of the property or land.

-If the legal owner of the property physically prevents the squatter from occupying it, then they can effectively ‘stop the clock’ on the 10-year period.
+If the legal owner of the property physically prevents the squatter from occupying it, then they can effectively ‘stop the clock’ on the 10 years.
 This could be through erecting a barrier or fence, locking and barring a building, or repossessing the property (see above).

 If, however, nobody objects to the application then the registration may go through unchallenged.
 It is therefore extremely important to ensure that addresses on the Land Registry title are accurate because if they are not, you may never receive notice of the application and could find the property has been taken out of your hands without being involved in the process.